What is the Right to be Forgotten?

 Let’s have a closer look at the right to be forgotten, how it works, and why this European Data Protection law impacts everyone in one way or another.

-Get in touch with Niki our online reputation expert today, in complete confidence.
+Speak with Roz our online reputation management expert, in complete confidence.

 History of the Right to be Forgotten